DeepLabCut/Docker4DeepLabCut2.0/README.md

-## NOTE: currently this container does not give the user full functionality of pip install DeepLabCut, but it does install the dependences (including TensorFlow 1.8 with GPU support).

 # Docker Environment for DeepLabCut2.0

 This package will allow you to run [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) with everything pre-installed inside a Docker container.
-To note, the GUIs will not work in Docker, so we recommend you use them in an Anaconda Environemnt (see main repo for installation instructions).
+To note, the GUIs will not work in Docker, so we recommend you use them in an Anaconda Environment (see main repo for installation instructions).
 The use-case for the Docker is for the steps that requite a GPU, namely training and inference (i.e. video analysis).
 This can be done inside this container on your computer, or deployed to a cloud!

 This Docker file is based off the [Bethge lab container](https://github.com/bethgelab/docker).
 Specifically, the one we provide comes with **Ubuntu 16.04 + CUDA 9.0 + CuDNN v7** and **Tensorflow 1.8** and the required python packages.